-Roles and Responsibilities:
+3. Roles and Responsibilities:

-- 3.1 All teachers and in-class support staff across the curriculum: Contribute to students' development of language owing to the fact that speaking and listening, reading and writing are, to varying degrees, integral in all lessons.
-Teachers in all subjects are to recognise where reading takes place and ensure opportunities for reading take place. - 3.2 Literacy Coordinator: Supports departments in the embedding of strategies to support the growth of literacy development.
-Manages the implementation of new literacy initiatives alongside ensuring current literacy provision is maintained and effective in its aims.
-Chairs and runs the Working Action Group for Literacy with the aim to share literacy strategies across all subjects.
-Delivers CPD to ensure up to date strategies shared.

-3.3 The English Department: Provides pupils with initial knowledge, skills and understanding they need to read, write, speak and listen effectively.
+- 3.1 All teachers and in-class support staff across the curriculum: Contribute to students' development of language owing to the fact that speaking and listening, reading and writing are, to varying degrees, integral in all lessons. - 3.2 Literacy Coordinator: Supports departments in the embedding of strategies to support the growth of literacy development.
+Manages the implementation of new literacy initiatives alongside ensuring current literacy provision is maintained and effective in its aims. - 3.3 The English Department: Provides pupils with initial knowledge, skills and understanding they need to read, write, speak and listen effectively.
 Acts as a support unit for those teachers who identify their own literacy needs and seeks to improve these in order to promote high levels of literacy to the students they teach effectively.
-Undertake and monitor AR quizzing weekly and STAR testing three times a year.

-- 3.4 LRC Manager: Works in close contact with literacy coordinator to promote whole school literacy through managing literacy initiatives, certain resources and maintaining data.
-Updates English department regularly on students' quizzing. - 3.5 Pupils: Take increasing responsibility for recognising their own literacy needs and making improvements.
-Designated literacy leaders to help peer learning and assist in tutor literacy activities. - 3.6 Tutors: Responsible for implementing a supplied weekly literacy focus week.
-Delivering literacy exercises in conjunction with literacy leaders.
+- 3.4 LRC Manager: Works in close contact with literacy coordinator to promote whole school literacy through managing literacy initiatives, certain resources and maintaining data. - 3.5 Pupils: Take increasing responsibility for recognising their own literacy needs and making improvements.
+Designated literacy leaders to help peer learning and assist in tutor literacy activities. - 3.6 Tutors: Responsible for implementing a weekly silent reading tutor slot in KS3.
+Delivering literacy exercises in conjunction with literacy leaders in years 8,9 & 10.
 Promote involvement in literacy initiative such as Scholastic quizzes and World Book Day promotions.